csc-training/csc-env-eff/part-1/prerequisites/credentials.md

 💬 Every user needs a project and user account for using CSC services.

+💬 For registration, you will need a mobile device that has an authentication app for setting up multi-factor authentication (MFA).

 1. Go to [MyCSC](https://my.csc.fi)
-2. Click Log in or Get started.
+2. Click *Login* or *Create account*.
-3. Click Virtu or Haka depending on which federation your home organization is a member of.
+3. Click *Virtu* or *Haka* depending on which federation your home organization is a member of.
     - If your home organization doesn't provide Haka or Virtu, please see [how to contact us to register](https://docs.csc.fi/accounts/how-to-create-new-user-account/#getting-an-account-without-haka-or-virtu).
 4. Select your home organization and log in to their identity service.
-5. Fill in your information on the Sign up page.
+5. Fill in your information on the *Sign up* page.
-6. Set your password
+6. You will receive an email message containing a link to MyCSC where you can set your CSC account password.
     - Use 12 characters or more, containing both upper and lowercase letters and at least one number.
 No special characters are allowed.
+7. If you are signing up with *Virtu* you will be prompted to [set up your CSC MFA](https://docs.csc.fi/accounts/mfa/#how-to-activate-csc-mfa) after setting your CSC accounts password.
+If you are signing up with Haka, you might already have a working MFA login integrated with your Haka login, and you will be asked to sign in with the Haka MFA.
+If your home organisation doesn't provide Haka MFA, you will be guided to set up CSC MFA.
-7. You will receive your CSC user account information via email.
+8. You will receive a confirmation via email after successfully registering your CSC user account.
-8. Make sure you have multi-factor authentication (MFA) activated: please see [instructions](https://docs.csc.fi/accounts/mfa/).

 ## Project